 4.5.3.3 Satellite operators shall maintain Level 1B satellite data archives including all relevant metadata pertaining to the location, orbit parameters and calibration procedures used.

-4.5.3.4 Members shall ensure that their archiving system is capable of providing on-line access to the archive catalogue with a browsing facility, provides adequate description of data formats, and will allow users to download data.
+4.5.3.4 Satellite operators shall ensure that their archiving system is capable of providing on-line access to the archive catalogue with a browsing facility, provides adequate description of data formats, and will allow users to download data.

 4.5.4 Data collection systems